mmeii/eat-da-burger/README.md

   `http://localhost:8080`

-* You will see this as the starting screen
   ![Eat-Da-Burger Screnshot](./public/assets/eat-da-burger.png)

 * Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- indicating the burger is waiting to be devoured.